PasanAbeysekara/youtube-downloader/README.md

 # youtube-downloader
-youtube downloader using python, pytube and tkinter
+youtube downloader GUI app using python, pytube and tkinter